US Department of Labor Issues Final Rule Expanding Overtime Protections: What Employers Need to Know

 • The official committee of General Motors’ unsecured creditors during the reorganization of General Motors.

-• Leading real estate developers, as plaintiffs and defendants, in litigations concerning unconsummated sales and allegations of fraud following the recent financial crisis.
+• Leading real estate developers, as plaintiffs and defendants, in litigations concerning unconsummated sales, foreclosures, defaults and allegations of fraud.

 • A prominent insurance company in governmental investigations of alleged bid rigging and other improper arrangements with insurance brokers.